 After identification of a crack, the component can be taken and reworked to remove the identified imperfection.
 To be certain that a repair has been made up to standard, the part will then need to be re-dipped and retested again.

 We use this method to reduce the chance of any of our products failing prematurely.
 Without crack detection and rectification, a larger crack can propagate under load, ultimately leading the part to potential failure.

 An experienced and trained operator is essential when using this method to inspect welding quality.
 Conducting tests on rough surfaces such as welds can increase the difficulty of inspection as excessive penetrant could remain on the inspected part and produce false indications.

-Here at Primary Designs we use industry leading Magnaflux liquid Penetrant Inspection systems along with an optimised unit to ensure consistent test results
+Here at Primary Designs we use an industry leading Magnaflux liquid penetrant inspection unit, custom built and optimised to ensure consistent test results

-across a variety of part sizes and industrial applications.
+across a variety of part sizes and components.